 One of the things that have prevented me from getting up early consistently in the past was because I kept on pushing my bedtime later into the night until I finished whatever project I was working on.

-To fix this problem, I set up an alarm on my phone and paired it with a google assistant command to tell me something that I am too embarrassed to blast all over the internet right now.
-Whatever it is, it motivates me to get myself to bed.
+To fix this problem, I set up an alarm on my phone and paired it with a google assistant command to tell me to get to bed.

 It doesn’t get more simple than that.
 My alarm rings, I close my laptop, shut off the lights and shut the office door.
 It doesn’t matter what I’m working on.